Cairo - Things to Do in Cairo

 Travel Tips

-Cultural Respect: Dress modestly, especially when visiting mosques—long pants and sleeves, women should carry a headscarf.
+Cultural Respect: Dress modestly, especially when visiting mosques—cover shoulders, arms, and legs.
 Remove shoes before entering prayer areas.
-During Ramadan, avoid eating/drinking publicly during daylight hours.
-Friday prayers (11:30am-1:30pm) mean some areas become very crowded.
+During Ramadan, avoid eating, drinking, or smoking publicly during daylight hours.
+Learn basic Arabic greetings; locals appreciate the effort immensely.

 When to Visit